rainlab/user-plugin/README.md

 As a security precaution, you may restrict users from having sessions across multiple devices at the same time.
 Enable the **Prevent Concurrent Sessions** setting to use this feature.
 When a user signs in to their account, it will automatically sign out the user for all other sessions.

-#### Activation

-Activation is a process of vetting a user who joins the site.
-By default, users are activated automatically when they register and an activated account is required to sign in.

-You can allow users to sign in without activating by unchecking **Sign in Requires Activation**.
-This is useful for minimizing friction when registering, however with this approach it is often a good idea to disable any "identity sensitive" features until the user has been activated, such as posting content.
-Alternatively, you could implement a grace period that deletes users (with sufficient warning!) who have not activated within a given period of time.

-The **Activation mode** specifies the activation workflow:

-- **Automatic**: This mode will automatically activate a user when they first register.
-This is the same as disabling activation entirely.

-- **User**: The user can activate their account by responding to a confirmation message sent to their nominated email address and is the default setting.

-- **Administrator**: The user can only be activated by an administrator via the admin panel area.

-Users have the ability to resend the activation email by clicking **Send the verification email again** found in the Account component.

 #### Registration

 Registration to the site is allowed by default.
 If you are running a closed site, or need to temporarily disable registration, you may disable this feature by switching **Allow user registration** to the OFF setting.

 #### Notifications